-Under the Oil Pollution Act of 1990 the National Oceanic and Atmospheric Administration (NOAA) as the lead federal agency for the Natural Resource Trustee Agencies (Trustees), including the Puerto Rico Department of Natural and Environmental Resources (PRDNER), prepared the Final Restoration Plan and Environmental Assessment (RP/EA) for the 2009 LNG-C Matthew Grounding off Guayanilla, Puerto Rico.
+Under the Oil Pollution Act of 1990 (OPA) the Natural Resource Trustee Agencies (Trustees), including the National Oceanic and Atmospheric Administration (NOAA) as the lead federal agency for the Natural Resource Trustee Agencies (Trustees), including on behalf of the U.S. Department of Commerce, and the Puerto Rico Department of Natural and Environmental Resources (PRDNER), prepared the Final Restoration Plan and Environmental Assessment (RP/EA) for the 2009, T/V Port Stewart Grounding off Yabucoa, Puerto Rico.
 The RP/EA assesses damages and evaluates compensatory restoration alternatives for natural resource injuries incurred as a result of this grounding.

-On December 15, 2009, the 289 meter LNG/C MATTHEW struck coral reef habitat off the south coast of Puerto Rico near Guayanilla.
-The vessel was freed with assistance of local tug boats but, during extraction, the vessel was pushed at the bow and swung from side-to-side causing additional damage to the reef before finally being extracted.
-While there was no release of oil, the grounding, its subsequent movement and/or subsequent actions undertaken to remove the vessel to prevent a significant oil spill (collectively, the Incident) injured and destroyed coral species and impacted the coral reef structure and ecosystem directly destroying over 3,000 m2 of the living coral reef.
-The RP/EA was developed by the Trustees and identifies the compensatory actions the Trustees are proposing to undertake to compensate for interim losses to coral reef resources caused by the LNG-C Matthew grounding.
+On October 27, 2009, the T/V PORT STEWART, a 176 meter tank vessel carrying seven million gallons of oil, grounded in coral reef habitat on the southeast coast of Puerto Rico near the entrance to Yabucoa Channel.
+The vessel was freed with assistance of local tug boats and removed from the reef the same day it grounded.
+During extraction of the vessel, another reef area approximately 200 meters to the south of the initial grounding site was impacted.
+While there was no release of oil, the grounding, its subsequent movement and/or subsequent actions undertaken to remove the vessel to prevent a significant oil spill (collectively, the Incident) injured and destroyed coral species and impacted the coral reef structure and ecosystem directly destroying over 500 m of the living coral reef.
+The RP/EA was developed by the Trustees and identifies the compensatory actions the Trustees are proposing to undertake to compensate for interim losses to coral reef resources caused by the T/V Port Stewart grounding.